-Amendments to the Bond Order
+Amendments to the Bond Orders

-The Bond Order may be amended, without consent of or notice to any Registered Owners, in any manner not detrimental to the interest of the Registered Owners, including the curing of any ambiguity, inconsistency or formal defect or omission therein.
-In addition, the District may, with the written consent of the owners of a majority in principal amount of the Bonds then outstanding affected thereby, amend, add to or rescind any of the provisions of the Bond Order; provided that without the consent of the owners of all of the Bonds affected, no such amendment, addition or recision may (1) change the stated time or times of payment of the principal of and interest on the Bonds, reduce the principal amount thereof, the redemption price therefor, or the rate of interest thereon, change the place or places on the coin payable or currency in which the Bonds are payable, or in any other way modify the terms of payment of the principal of or interest on the Bonds, (2) give any preference to any Bond over any other Bond or (3) reduce the aggregate principal amount of Bonds.
+The Bond Orders may be amended, without consent of or notice to any Registered Owners, in any manner not detrimental to the interest of the Registered Owners, including the curing of any ambiguity, inconsistency or formal defect or omission therein.
+In addition, the District may, with the written consent of the owners of a majority in principal amount of the Bonds then outstanding affected thereby, amend, add to or rescind any of the provisions of the Bond Orders; provided that without the consent of the owners of all of the Bonds affected, no such amendment, addition or revision may (i) change the stated time or times of payment of the principal of and interest on the Bonds, reduce the principal amount thereof, the redemption price therefor, or the rate of interest thereon, change the place or places on the coin payable or currency in which the Bonds are payable, or in any other way modify the terms of payment of the principal of or interest on the Bonds, (ii) give any preference to any Bond over any other Bond or (iii) reduce the aggregate principal amount of Bonds required for consent to any such amendment, addition or revision in the manner described above for notice of redemption of Bonds.
 In addition, a state, consistent with federal law, may in the exercise of its police power make such modifications in the terms and conditions of contractual covenants relating to the payment of indebtedness of a political subdivision as are reasonable and necessary for attainment of an important public purpose.